godver3/cli_debrid/README.md

 <summary>Blacklisting</summary>
 Items are blacklisted (moved to the Blacklisted state) when:

-They exceed the wake limit in the Sleeping Queue
+- They exceed the wake limit in the Sleeping Queue
-Their release date is more than one week old
+- Their release date is more than one week old and weren't found on first scrape

 Blacklisted items are no longer processed by the queue system.
 </details>